bahrus/trans-render/README.md

 ## Extending trans-render with declarative syntax

-The examples so far have heavy on arrow functions.
-It provides support for 100% no-holds-barred non-declarative code:
+The examples so far have relied heavily on arrow functions.
+As we've seen, it provides support for 100% no-holds-barred non-declarative code:

 ```TypeScript
 const matches = { //TODO check that this works